 - Contact the Caretaker and await his attendance to secure the building before leaving the premises.

-- If Charles is not available, you will be given an alternative contact number when the hall is opened for you.
+- If Anthony is not available, you will be given an alternative contact number when the hall is opened for you.

 - Full refund if cancelled 14 days before hire date.